Connect with Steven info@ss-vi.com Instagram Facebook LinkedIn

 Acrylic on watercolor paper and birch panel, 24" X 24"

-Available at M.A.
+M.A.
 Doran Gallery • Tulsa, OK

 The creation of Europa was motivated by Jupiter's fascinating moon, Europa, discovered in 1610 by Italian astronomer Galileo Galilei, and is believed to harbor a vast saltwater ocean beneath its icy surface.
 This ocean could contain twice the amount of water found on Earth and might even support life.
 Europa envisions what extraterrestrial civilizations might create in terms of art, communication, or even architecture, exploring the possibilities of life and creativity within our own solar system.